Read our hands-on review to see if T-Mobile 5G Home Internet delivers the speeds and reliability you need to replace your traditional cable provider.

 | Data Caps | Unlimited | Unlimited | Usually 1.2 TB (overages apply) |

-You should choose T-Mobile over a wired cable connection if you are tired of annual price hikes, hidden equipment rental fees, and strict data caps.
+You should choose T-Mobile over a wired traditional cable connection — like Spectrum or Xfinity — if you are tired of annual price hikes, hidden equipment rental fees, and strict data caps.
 Cable internet often touts higher maximum speeds, but those speeds usually come wrapped in restrictive 12-month promotional contracts that double in price in your second year.
 T-Mobile provides a flat, predictable bill every single month.
-However, if you rely on gigabit speeds for a home business or demand flawless latency for gaming, a traditional cable or fiber connection is still the superior technological choice.
+However, if you rely on gigabit speeds for a home business or demand flawless latency for gaming, a traditional cable or fiber connection remains the superior technological choice.

 Top T-Mobile Home Internet Comparisons